 Lego bricks stack up great because they snap together so well, thanks to the funny bumps on top.
 But what if you made gummy candy that shape?
-It turns out you can, right in your own kitchen!
-Just grab a grown-up, boil Jello and corn syrup in water with some food coloring, then pour the syrupy mixture into Lego molds (trays that shape the liquid into a Lego brick).
 In this video, the inventor of this makes gummy Lego in 7 different colors, neatly squirting the gooey gumminess into the trays using a ketchup bottle.
 Watch the video to find out the recipe!

 Wee ones: If you make gummy Lego in blue, red, green and yellow, how many colors have you made?

 Little kids: If you start with 9 gummy Legos and eat 3 of them, how many are left for building?
 Bonus: If you have 9 gummy Legos, all either blue or red, and there’s 1 more blue than red, how many of each do you have?

 Big kids: If you take 8 minutes to boil the mixture, 10 minutes to cool it and 9 minutes to squirt it into molds, how long does the project take?
 Bonus: We can’t tell you how many gummy Legos are in your stack, but if you take away 4 from that number, double it and add 13, you get 37.
 How many gummy bricks are there?